 EXAF in Continuing Education

-Practitioners/learners can find real life solutions through unexpected and unpredictable experiences that are affective, sensory based and playful
+Trainees can find real life solutions through unexpected and unpredictable experiences that are affective, sensory based and playful

 The process is carried forward through circular loops of aesthetic experiencing, expressing and finding meaning.
 The outcome is improvement in self-regulation and self-empowerment

-ExAF Hands-on Methods We Use
+EXAF Hands-on Methods We Use

 • Felt Art Journaling: Processing difficult emotions, issues or intentions through multiple layers of artistic expression from the body sense